envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Avoid negative conditionals
+##### Are you avoiding negative conditionals?

 Negative conditionals are harder to understand at a glance because they require additional mental processing to understand what the code is not doing rather than what it is doing.

 **Bad:**
 ```javascript